f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip-fetch-policy-from-bigiq.rst

   :scale: 40%
   :align: center

-6. **Larry** tune the policy until there are no test failures in the pipeline.
+6. **Larry** tunes the policy until there are no test failures in the pipeline.

-7. **Paula** Paula promote the policy to production environment.
+7. **Paula** promotes the policy to production environment.